karma4u101/FoBo/README.md

 For example:

-    "net.liftmodules" %% "fobo_2.5 % "0.1.0-SNAPSHOT"
+    "net.liftmodules" %% "fobo_2.6 % "1.5.0-SNAPSHOT"
       :
     <dependency>
       <groupId>net.liftmodules</groupId>
-      <artifactId>fobo_2.5_2.9.2</artifactId>
-      <version>1.0</version>
+      <artifactId>fobo_2.6_2.11.6</artifactId>
+      <version>1.5.0-SNAPSHOT</version>
     </dependency>

-The example will include a module built for lift 2.5.
+The example will include a module built for lift 2.6.x.
 If you are using maven observe that the artifact id also needs the Scala version.

-For older versions <= 0.9.2 put the following in your project build.sbt files lift libraryDependencies section

-    "net.liftmodules" %% "fobo" % (liftVersion+"-[module version]")

 now do a sbt clean update .....